Stretching your food dollar

 - If storage space permits, stock up on sale items used regularly.

 - Organize your list according to the store layout.
-This will save you time and reduce the temptation to buy foods not on your list.
+This will save you time and reduce the temptation to buy foods that are not on your list.
 This method is especially helpful in larger supermarkets or warehouse stores where backtracking is time consuming.

 If you find that you're continually exceeding your food-spending plan, evaluate your menus and shopping list for ways to cut costs: